1. Introduction

 Despite the positive results and remarkable intra-group changes, there was no significant statistical difference between the two groups in terms of the amount of pain reduction measured by the Visual Analog Scale (VAS).
 It would convey that, adding biofeedback to the exercise regimen did not lead to any further improvement in pain.
 The positive outcomes of both treatment regimens remained up to 6 months after the intervention.

 These results were in line with Kelly M. Scott and his colleagues’ study in the field of pain reduction using pelvic floor physical therapy and muscle training.
 In this retrospective chart review conducted on 79 patients with chronic coccydynia and post-coccygectomy pain, the participants underwent pelvic floor physical therapy with an emphasis on the relaxation of the pelvic floor muscles.
 For this purpose, specific exercises, anal or vaginal dilators, muscle energy techniques to correct pelvic girdle alignment, and if necessary, biofeedback with surface electrodes and sometimes rectal or vaginal probes were used to release pelvic floor muscles.
 Secondary treatments involving administration of baclofen, impar ganglion block, and injection of the coccygeus muscle trigger points were delivered in several patients.
 The average pain score decreased from 5.08 to 1.91 (P<0.001) and it reduced among post-surgical patients from 6.64 to 3.27 as well.
-Overall, 71.9% improvement within 4 weeks after treatment was reported (Scott et al., 2017).
+Overall, 71.9% improvement within 4 weeks after treatment was reported (

 The general approach in this study was pelvic floor physical therapy.
 As it was a retrospective study, the treatment protocol was not identical for all patients and each patient was managed according to his/her basic problems.
 Follow-up duration was short (4 weeks) and there was no control group to compare.
 Considering all the aspects involved in coccydynia, including musculoskeletal structures was the point of strength in this study.